Walkalone93/star-wars-test-app/README.md

 # Star Wars App
-This is a simple web app that displays a list of the Star Wars characters and their detailed information
+This is a simple web app that displays a list of the Star Wars characters and their detailed information.
 <br>
-Keep in mind that's a draft implementation, hence not all corner cases are handled, UX/UI isn't ideal and so on :)
+Keep in mind that this is a draft implementation, so not all edge cases are handled, UX/UI is not perfect, etc :)

 ## Getting started